Common Types of Pond Algae

 Blue-Green Algae

 While these are commonly called algae, blue-green “algae” is actually a type of bacteria known as cyanobacteria.
 These typically form in shallow, warm water, particularly during the warmest months of the year.
-This bacteria can produce a toxin known as microcystin, which can be harmful to fish, wildlife, pets and even people.
+This bacteria can produce a toxin known as microcystin, which can harm fish, wildlife, pets, and even people.

 Blue-green algae/cyanobacteria can produce a pea soup color in your pond, but this also can be due to planktonic algae.
 You might see a bright green color or bluish-green dots in the water, as well.
 You won’t be able to rake this bacteria out of a pond as you could with filamentous algae or Chara or pond weeds.